As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 You may have heard of solutions like replacing the existing windows of your house with thick, double layered windows.
 But that is not what you want or else you would not be reading this post.

 Most homeowners would not prefer this solution owing to the expenses involved.
 This is neither an option for those living in rented apartments.
 Hence, soundproofing windows without replacing them is the best way.

-As brought out earlier, the gaps, cracks and crevices around your windows will cause sound to leak directly into your house.
+As brought out earlier, the gaps, cracks, and crevices around your window frames will cause sound to leak directly into your house.
 The first and most important step is to seal these.
 Gaps are mostly found on the edges where the windows come in contact with the walls.

 There are a few ways for sealing these like expandable foam and conventional caulk.
 However, expandable foam can be a bit messy while conventional caulk is prone to cracks in the long run.

-The best solution for the task is an acoustic sealant.
+The best solution for the task is an acoustic sealant (see it on Amazon).
 Acoustic sealants are fairly good at blocking sound and will last for several years.
 Decent acoustic sealants would cost $20-30 for a 28-ounce tube.